Main

 Bayou Pierre runs through what is now Claiborne Co., created in 1802 from Adams Co., Miss.
 Terr. (see present day map).
 Claiborne Co. now borders Jefferson Co. (see present day map for location).

-On Aug 31, 1817 an ill Elizabeth died at the Highland in east Baton Rouge LA.
+On Aug 31, 1817 an ill Elizabeth White Stillee died at the Highland in east Baton Rouge LA.
 The day before, Dorinda, aged about 44, was sent to her along with some of her clothes and some money found in her trunk, at Elizabeth's request.

 Three years later, a female slave aged over 45, was counted in the St. Landry Parish household of "William Milbourne", likely the son of Elizabeth's niece Cary Dewitt Milburn from her marriage to William Dewitt.
 Her household was listed as "Cary Milbourne" in the same parish not far from Baton Rouge.